asyncapi/website/pages/docs/migration/migrating-to-v3.md

         ...
 ```

-This also means that we have removed the property `messageId` from the Message Object, as the ID of the Message Object is now the key in the key/value pair.
+We have updated the structure of the Message Object by eliminating the `messageId` property.
+We now use the ID of the Message Object itself as the key in the key/value pairing, rendering a separate `messageId` property redundant.

 ## Unifying explicit and implicit references